rrmllnv/teamkilltracker/README.md

 3. Restart the game after installation

 ## Versions
-1.0.1
+1.2.0

 ## Changelogs
+- 1.2.0 – added damage tracking and HUD output in "kills/damage" format; switched to account_id keys; prevented double-counting on death events.
-- 1.0.1 – added settings to hide the team total line and per-user lines; prevented counter reset on settings change; updated localization.
+- 1.1.0 – added settings to hide the team total line and per-user lines; prevented counter reset on settings change; updated localization.
 - 1.0.0 – first version of the mod